jaanga/terrain3/elevations-core3/readme-body.md

 ## To Do / Wish List

 * Codebase
+	* For Core4:
 	* 2016-10-03 ~ Create DEF file
+	* 2016-10-04 ~ all scripts to use three letter prefix
 	* 2016-10-03 ~ Clean up menu IDs
+	2016-10-04 ~ CAS: move mesh creation to own script
 * Plugins
 	* 2016-10-03 ~ Add ads
 	* 2016-08-22 ~ Add OBJ files